Compare SteelSeries Aerox 3 Wireless Gen 2 vs Razer Viper V4 Pro

 Product 1: SteelSeries Aerox 3 Wireless Gen...

-Side button feedback is mixed: several reviewers found them easier to reach or improved, while others found the long shape easy to hit accidentally.
+Side button feedback was mixed: several reviewers liked the improved feel and reach, while others found them too long or easy to hit accidentally.

 Product 2: Razer Viper V4 Pro